Belgium subdues divisions for a day to swear in king

 Outside the palace, a crowd gathered in festive mood, but in scorching heat that caused some to faint.
 Many shouted "vive le roi" and waved flags when Philippe and his wife Mathilde arrived on the balcony.

 "The new king is a bit of history.
-That doesn't happen very often so we wanted to be here," said Xavier De Graef from French-speaking Liege, clad in a Belgian football shirt, a flag and a wig in the red, yellow and black of the Belgian tricolour.
+That doesn't happen very often so we wanted to be here," said Xavier De Graef from French-speaking Liege, clad in a Belgian soccer shirt, a flag and a wig in the red, yellow and black of the Belgian tricolor.

-There were a few dissenting voices, including the N-VA party that wants Dutch-speaking Flanders to break away from Belgium and favours a republic.
+There were a few dissenting voices, including the N-VA party that wants Dutch-speaking Flanders to break away from Belgium and favors a republic.

 "It leaves me cold.
 It doesn't make the hairs on my arm stand up.
 This is part of my job as a lawmaker.
 Otherwise it just passes me by," said Jan Jambon, its parliamentary chief.